Predictable by Design, Vulnerable by Nature: Security Consequences of Learnability in UAV State Estimators

-Deviation bias loss ($\mathcal{L}_d$; \eq{\ref{eq:deviation_bias_loss}}) measures the difference between the estimated state and the true state. $ReLU$\cite{nair2010rectified} is used to ensure that the loss increases only if the spoofed values cause the state to update in favor of a desired direction.
-This loss function encourages the spoofer to trade off some residual for more deviation.
+{}$P$ extracts the position values of the estimation. $ReLU$\cite{nair2010rectified} is used to ensure that the loss increases only if the spoofed values cause the state to update in favor of a desired direction.
+Therefore, the direction of the bias can be adjusted by swapping the two terms inside the ReLU.

+\textit{Budget loss} (\eq{\ref{eq:budget_loss}}) is used to ensure the residual does not exceed the anomaly threshold by measuring the ``slack'' between the current residual and the anomaly threshold, $T$.
+During training, $T$ should be set below the target anomaly detector's threshold to account for the noise.